Battle of Hausbergen: Background

 Between 362 and 1262, Strasbourg was governed by the bishops of Strasbourg.
 This period of the settlements history was marked by a long conflict between its bishop and its citizens over the application of ecclesiastic authority and its control of administrative offices.
 As a major commercial centre, the town came under the control of the Holy Roman Empire in 923, through the homage paid by the Duke of Lorraine to German King Henry I. Strasbourg continued to develop as an economic, cultural and religious centre for the region.
-From the end of the 12th century onwards the Bishops of Strasbourg gave some greater juridical and economic privileges to the 'burghers'.
+From the end of the 12th century onwards the Bishops of Strasbourg gave greater juridical and economic privileges to the 'burghers'.
 This came to an end in 1260 when Walter of Geroldseck was installed on the episcopal throne as 'prince-archbishop' and sought to regain the powers granted over the previous century to citizen officials.
-This included the launch of a manifesto of grievances against the citizens, stating his intention to re-establish his temporal rights as Count-Burgrave of Strasbourg.
+This included the publication of a manifesto of grievances against the citizens, stating his intention to re-establish his temporal rights as Count-Burgrave of Strasbourg.
 He accused the leading 'burghers' of acting only for their self-interest and having misgoverned the town.
-Geroldseck threatened use of all the means of constraint conferred on him by his episcopal authority, foremost among which were prohibition and excommunication.
+Geroldseck threatened the use of all the means of constraint conferred on him by his episcopal authority, foremost among which were prohibition and excommunication.
 This led to conflict between the commune and the bishop that expanded into the countryside and resulted in a regional clash that came to a head in 1262.

 There is no direct evidence that the burghers ever responded directly to the accusations of the bishop.
-However, what resulted was the rise of organised opposition against him.
+However, what resulted was the rise of an organized opposition to him.
 In September 1261 the first league was formed by four powerful lords of Strasbourg with a further three town-leagues at Neuenburg, Colmar and Basle created in the following two months.
-Jurisdictionally these four leagues held no legal authority and existed with the sole purpose of opposing the bishop and his supporters.
-The division of allegiance thus took defined sides and quickly militarised.
-One of the most important and decisive individuals in this division of allegiance was Count Rudolf of Habsburg, previously an ally of the bishop he became one of the founding lords of the first league and brought with him significant and prolific military support.
+Jurisdictionally, these four leagues held no legal authority and existed with the sole purpose of opposing the bishop and his supporters.
+This division of allegiances escalated into distinct factions and quickly militarised.
+One of the most decisive individuals in this division of allegiances was Count Rudolf of Habsburg.
+Previously an ally of the bishop, he became one of the founding lords of the first league and brought with him significant military resources.